kabeer28/riscv-cpu/README.md

-# RISC-V Pipelined CPU (in Verilog)
+# NOVA-1: RISC-V CPU (in Verilog)

-This project is a 32-bit RISC-V CPU built from scratch in Verilog.
+NOVA-1 is a 32-bit RISC-V CPU built from scratch in Verilog.
 It's designed to support the RV32I instruction set and is being built step-by-step, starting with a single-cycle CPU, and progressing toward a fully pipelined processor.

+NOVA-1 represents the first step in building a custom, next-generation RISC-V CPU from the ground up.

 ---